Websites Blocked in Russia Since February 2022

 “Mirror domains” refers to alternative domains spun up in a bid to allow continued access to blocked new services.
 Websites with multiple potential categories have been classified according to their primary characteristic.

 Russia has blocked more news services by far than any other type of domain.
-Almost 85% of the domains blocked since February 2022 that relate to what’s happening in Ukraine are those of news websites.
+Over 80% of the domains blocked since February 2022 that relate to what’s happening in Ukraine are those of news websites.

 This is largely a result of the ongoing cat-and-mouse game between Russian censors and the US-funded Radio Liberty/Radio Free Europe (RL/RFE) group of websites, whose main domains were among the first to be blocked in the censorship crackdown.